Election night '24: Kamala Harris-Donald Trump contest poses tough coverage issues for networks

 Disinformation — the malicious spread of falsehoods tied to the news, for fun, profit or myriad other motives — has been around for as long as there has been news, including a handful of flagrant instances in recent weeks.
 Experts now say it's the top concern of legitimate news outlets on Nov.
 5, largely because of the arrival of AI, and what they call "foreign actors" who are also expected to prime the disinformation pump on Election Day.

-"Those were real cautionary tales of what we could potentially see in that contained period where voters are voting," she says.
-"We need to be where we need to be [and] we want to close as many gaps as we can."
+Those "were really to me a cautionary tale in terms of what we're going to see and potentially could see in that period where voters are voting.
+Information travels quickly [and] we've obvioiusly done everythng we can to make sure we are where we need to be.
+We want to close as many gaps as we can."

-Stephen Farnsworth, a political scientist with Mary Washington University in Fredericksburg, Virginia, and an expert in disinformation's impact on elections, says "Each election becomes more fraught because more and more disinformation enters the public discourse and that makes it harder and harder to sort out what is true in that high pressure get-it-first environment of breaking news."
+Stephen Farnsworth, a political scientist with University of Mary Washington in Fredericksburg, Virginia, and an expert in disinformation's impact on elections, says "Each election becomes more fraught because more and more disinformation enters the public discourse and that makes it harder and harder to sort out what is true in that high pressure get-it-first environment of breaking news."

 He adds, "Our social media environment in many ways treats disinformation with the same attention — and sometimes even greater attention — than that which is accurate."